-Explore Sintra on a food walk with Isabel, a true foodie who knows the best places to taste local “petiscos” (dishes of traditional Portuguese food).
+Explore Sintra on a food walk with Isabel, a local foodie who knows the best places to eat “petiscos” (dishes of traditional Portuguese food).

-In between palaces with unique architecture and streets marked by stories, discover the secret of one of the most iconic villages of Portugal through its gastronomy.
-Isabel is a good knower of Portuguese food and knows how to recommend, as no one else, the best tidbits in places that go unnoticed to those who are visiting.
+In between palaces with unique architecture and streets marked by stories, learn about Sintra, one of one of the most iconic villages of Portugal, through its food.
+As a local, Isabel is a connoisseur of Portuguese food and knows how to recommend the best tidbits in places that go unnoticed to those who are visiting.